Strolling of the Heifers 2016 Locavore Index: Which states are most committed to locally-sourced food?

 The Components of the Index are:

-- Direct-to-the-public food sales revenue at farms, including sales via farmstands, farmers markets, CSAs and online sales.
+- Direct-to-the-public food sales revenue at farms, including sales via farmstands, farmers markets, CSAs and online sales, calculated on a per-capita basis for each state.

 - Farmers markets, which are generally cooperative efforts to market locally produced food in a central location where consumers can select and purchase food from multiple farm enterprises.

-Sources for the data used in the Index includes the three U.S. Department of Agriculture databases: farmers markets (updated monthly), food hubs, and the Farm-to-School Census; the USDA’s 2012 Census of Agriculture; the U.S. Census bureau (July 2012 estimates of population); and the California-based local food resource directory LocalHarvest, a frequently-updated database of CSAs.
+Sources for the data used in the Index includes two regularly updated U.S. Department of Agriculture databases for farmers markets and food hubs; the 2015 USDA Farm-to-School Census; the USDA’s 2012 Census of Agriculture; the U.S. Census bureau (July 2015 estimates of population); the California-based local food resource directory LocalHarvest, a frequently-updated database of CSAs; and the USDA’s database of Know Your Farmer, Know your Food grants covering 2009-2014.

 About Strolling of the Heifers: